velajua/pytest_maker/README.md

   outtype: int
 ```

-Then, running `python pytest_maker.py my_module` will generate a file test_my_module.py with the following content which can then be run using the `pytest` library:
+Then, running `python pytest_maker.py my_module` will generate a file test_my_module.py with the following content which then prompts the user to run the tests created or it can be run using the `pytest` library:

 ```python
 import pytest